-Further information is available from Mrs J Walker or Mrs Bass
+Further information is available from Mrs Bass

 We would advise you to think carefully and seek advice before making your choices, but there are some good general principles to think about.

 It is worth taking some time to think about your decision, as the choices you make now can affect your future direction.